Who Is Jane Seymour?

 In 1984, Seymour played the role of Lady Brett Ashley in the television adaptation of Ernest Hemingway's The Sun Also Rises on NBC.

 When it premiered in 1993, Dr. Quinn: Medicine Woman. was largely dismissed by critics as too hokey for American viewers.
 However, the show attracted 22 million viewers at its peak, and led its Saturday-night time slot.
 Dr. Quinn ran for six seasons and garnered Seymour two Emmy nominations.
 Following the show's cancelation, the actress reprised her role in several made-for-TV movies.

-Seymour teamed up with current husband James Keach for several projects, including a production company called Catfish Productions.
+Seymour teamed up with ex-husband James Keach for several projects, including a production company called Catfish Productions.
 The two have also authored a series of children's books.
 In the spring of 2002, Seymour debuted her own clothing line, the Jane Seymour Signature Collection.
 Later that year, Seymour signed a deal to develop and sell an exclusive home products and children's clothing line to Saks Fifth Avenue.

 Seymour has continued to appear in both TV and film roles.
 She had a recurring role on Smallville from 2004 to 2005.
 The following year, Seymour starred in the short-lived comedy Modern Men.
 She proved to be quite a scene stealer with her small part in the hit comedy Wedding Crashers starring Owen Wilson and Vince Vaughn in 2005.

 In the fall of 2007, Seymour tackled a new challenge.
 She competed on the fifth season of Dancing With the Stars, making to the show's seventh round.
 Since then, Seymour has made a number of guest appearances on such series as Castle and Franklin & Bash.
 She has also continued to appear in made-for-TV movies, with recent credits including 2012's Lake Effects.